 My approach is mainly person-centred, which means I follow your agenda, and we discuss the things you are ready to talk about.
 I also include other approaches, where I think they will help.
 It all depends on what works best for you.

 Counselling sessions are usually weekly, at a regular time.
-I can then reserve that time for you, and we can focus on what is troubling you.
+I can then reserve that time for you, and we can focus on your needs.

-I have over 20 years' experience working in mental health settings, and have seen how therapeutic relationships can help with emotional distress and difficulties.
+I have 25 years experience working in mental health settings, and have seen how therapeutic relationships can help with emotional distress and difficulties.